DALAI-project/CornerAPI/README.md

 ## Running the API

-The API code has been built using the FastAPI lirary (https://fastapi.tiangolo.com/).
+The API code has been built using the [FastAPI](https://fastapi.tiangolo.com/).
 It can be run either in a virtual environment, or in a Docker container.
 Instructions for both options are given below.

 The API uses the pretrained machine learning model file located in the `/model` folder.
 By default the file name should be `corner_model.onnx`.